 More about our biomarkers for Glomerular Disease

 During disease progression, DKD patients show expansion of the mesangia and thickening of the glomerular basement membrane, as well as tubulointerstitial fibrosis.
 The composition of the extracellular matrix (ECM) in the kidney has been shown to change during disease progression.
 Nordic's Protein Fingerprint technology enables the quantification of protein fragments generated during ECM turnover directly in serum and/or urine, thereby monitoring the processes of fibrogenesis and fibrolysis.
 The biomarkers can help distinguish between healthy and DKD patients and are associated with the severity of disease detected.
 Protein Fingerprint biomarkers measured at disease onset may be prognostic for negative outcomes and predict response to treatment.
 In addition, longitudinal biomarker assessment may reveal the impact of a given treatment on ECM remodeling.

 More about our biomarkers for Diabetic Kidney Disease

-The careful evaluation of kidney transplant recipients is important for a successful transplant outcome.
-With the advances in treatment, most allografts are no longer lost due to acute rejection of the allograft by the kidney transplant recipient, but rather as a result of chronic rejection.
-There is an urgent need for improved characterization of kidney transplant recipients as neither clinical parameters nor biomarkers are currently available to accurately predict immediate and long-term kidney function after transplantation.
-Preliminary findings indicate that the PRO-C6 marker has the potential to close that gap.
+Careful evaluation of renal transplant recipients is important for a successful transplant outcome.
+With advances in treatment, most allografts are no longer lost to acute rejection of the allograft by the kidney transplant recipient, but rather to chronic rejection.
+There is an urgent need for improved characterization of kidney transplant recipients, as currently neither clinical parameters nor biomarkers are available to accurately predict immediate and long-term renal function after transplantation.
+Preliminary results suggest that the marker PRO-C6 has the potential to fill this gap.